-The 2023 University of Arizona Security and Fire Safety Report has been prepared by the University of Arizona University Compliance Office in collaboration with the University of Arizona Police Department with additional support from University departments and offices including the Office of Institutional Equity, the Dean of Students Office, Housing & Residential Life, Human Resources, Risk Management, and Public Safety.
+The 2023 University of Arizona Security Report has been prepared by the University of Arizona University Compliance Office in collaboration with the University of Arizona Police Department with additional support from University departments and offices including the Office of Institutional Equity, the Dean of Students Office, Housing & Residential Life, Human Resources, Risk Management, and Public Safety.
 The Report provides important safety information consistent with the standards outlined in the Clery Act.
-It contains statistics for the previous three (3) years of reported crimes that occurred on the University's Main Campus and in certain off-campus buildings or property owned, leased, and/or controlled by the University.
-The statistics included have been compiled using data provided by reports to UAPD, University of Arizona Campus Security Authorities, and other local law enforcement agencies.
+It contains statistics for the previous three (3) years of reported crimes that occurred on the Phoenix Bioscience Core (PBC) Campus and in certain off-campus buildings or property owned, leased, and/or controlled by the University.
+The statistics included have been compiled using data provided by reports to the Phoenix Police Department, UAPD, University of Arizona Campus Security Authorities, and other local law enforcement agencies.
 University policies that address safety, security, fire, sexual assault, domestic violence, dating violence, stalking, and alcohol/drug use are also included.

 The Clery Act requires the University to provide an Annual Security Report for each campus as well as an Annual Fire Safety Report for any campus with residential facilities.
-This combined Report addresses the University of Arizona Main Campus.
-The Annual Security Reports for the University's Phoenix Bioscience Core Campus and College of Applied Science & Technology (CAST) Sierra Vista Campus are available on the University of Arizona's Clery Act website1.
+The Phoenix Bioscience Core Campus does not have residential facilities.
+The Annual Security & Fire Safety Report for the University of Arizona's Main Campus and the Annual Security Report for College of Applied Science & Technology (CAST) Sierra Vista Campus are available on the University of Arizona's Clery Act website.